 Instructions

-- Combine mayo, mustard, vinegar, celery, onion, dill, and paprika in a bowl and mix to combine.
+- Combine mayo, mustard, vinegar, celery, onion, dill, and paprika in a large bowl and mix to combine.

 - Chop the hard boiled eggs into ½" pieces and add to the bowl.
 Gently stir to evenly coat with the dressing.